seco/ESP8266-Energy-Monitor/README.md

 # ESP8266-Energy-Monitor

 ### Description
-The **ESP Energy Monitor** is a wi-fi energy monitor based on a ESP8266 board that uses XTM18S (or compatible) single phase energy meter.
-This energy monitor with MQTT
+The **ESP Energy Monitor** is a wifi energy monitor based on a ESP8266 board that uses XTM18S (or compatible) single phase energy meter to get energy readings.
+The energy monitor is enabled with MQTT and sends readings for power (W), consumption (kWh) and accumulated consumption (kWh), but with a couple tricks you can also get apparent power (kVA) and current (A).

 ### Features
 + Support for ESP8266 boards.
 [View wiki](https://github.com/jorgeassuncao/ESP8266-Energy-Monitor/wiki/Compatible-boards)